If you’ve had your indoor cycle for a while, you may be looking at ways to get your Peloton bike motivation back. Trust me. I understand.

 From Pilates to Power Zone, you may find yourself with analysis paralysis or decision fatigue.
 And, rather than figuring out which class to take, you may just decide to call the whole thing off and not exercise at all.

 How to get your Peloton bike motivation back

 You spent a lot of money investing in a Peloton.
 I want you to learn to love it again.
 Besides, you know that exercise is good for you.
 So, how can you get your Peloton bike motivation back?

 I’ve come up with a handful of easy suggestions so you won’t get bored with your Peloton.
 I hope you’ll feel motivated to start using the bike or the app again on a regular basis.

 Note: some of the suggestions I’ll make in this article include Facebook groups you may want to join.
 I’ve included links to those groups at the bottom of this post.

 Start a Peloton bike program for a push

-Just like the challenges you can find in the Peloton app or on the bike, you can also find programs.
+You can find plenty of Peloton challenges on the Peloton app or on the bike to give your motivation a boost.
+At the same time, you can also find programs.
 Peloton continues to add these programs for you to follow on and off the bike.